Train to develop tomorrow’s leaders today as a leadership coach.

 |Course Code||DRWI 8508||Course||Coaching Skills Virtual Intensive||Credits||(0 cr.)|

-Leadership is complex and requires an exploration of the nuances, theories, and development required to be an effective leader.
-Students are provided with an extensive overview of leadership theories examining leadership from historical to more contemporary perspectives.
-Some of the more contemporary topics students explore include strategic and global leadership, team leadership, emotional intelligence, and crisis leadership.
-Students explore definitions of leadership, major theoretical leadership models, and contextual and situational factors related to leadership.
-Students also examine various perspectives on leadership and the role of leadership in the achievement of organizational, group, and individual goals.
-Students engage in application assignments and discussions, focusing on effective leadership issues and practices.
-Ethical, cultural, and global aspects of leadership are explored throughout the course.
-Leader development is emphasized as students examine different leadership issues.
+Effective leadership requires the ability to facilitate positive change, lead others in efforts to effect similar change, and work through challenges when met with resistance to change.
+Students in this course are provided with an extensive overview of leadership theories.
+Students explore definitions of leadership, major theoretical leadership models, and contextual and situational factors related to leadership and change.
+Students also examine various perspectives on leadership and the role of leadership in the achievement of organizational, group, and team goals.
+Students engage in practical assignments and discussions, focusing on effective leadership issues and practices during the process of organizational change.

 The intent of leadership coaching is to facilitate psychological change that leads to goal attainment and enhanced performance.
 In this course, students apply evidence-based psychological approaches to coaching case studies focusing on coaching competencies and ethical practices.
 They assess coaching roles and settings; skills and competencies; models and frameworks; and current issues and future trends.
 Students employ critical-thinking skills and synthesize concepts learned in the course to develop a plan for implementing effective coaching in a real-world setting.
 Students will also engage in hands-on coaching competency and skill development through Voice to Voice training sessions.
 (This course includes a practice lab).